 When COVID-19 first struck and turned the travel world upside down last year, there was a silver lining for the few travelers still flying: Planes were nearly empty.
 Sights like this American Airlines flight from Phoenix (PHX) to Minneapolis-St. Paul (MSP) in April 2020 were commonplace for months.
 On a plane with nearly 130 seats, there were just 10 passengers.

-Just what you find onboard will vary based on what airline you fly, your route, as well as when you travel.
-Tuesdays, Wednesdays, and Saturdays always see fewer travelers, while Sundays, Mondays, and Fridays are typically the busiest.
+This doesn’t mean your next flight will be jam-packed.
+Just what you will find onboard will vary based on your route as well as when you travel: Tuesdays, Wednesdays and Saturdays always see far fewer travelers, while Sundays, Mondays and Fridays are typically the busiest.

 Related reading:These are the Cheapest Days to Fly & Travel in 2022

 But in our experience flying throughout the pandemic, full flights are now the norm – not the exception.
 And that’s worth noting, especially if you’re wary of flying now that masks are officially optional on planes in the U.S.

 The days of banking on an empty flight are long gone.
 Every flight on each airline on varying days will be different, of course.

 But as Americans return to some semblance of normal and head back to the skies, you should expect your next flight to be nearly full – if not completely packed.